So I start this morning's walk around Walden's shore with these milestones in mind and eyes open.

 In the protected corner of the cove, young mallards are taking their mid-morning nap.

-I took a detour across the tracks down to the Andromeda Ponds to check for blooms on Thoreau's swamp loosestrife (Decodon verticillatus).
-A serenade of wood thrush, scarlet tanager, towhee, blue-headed vireo, blue jays, redwing blackbirds, and a yellow-throat ushered me along the path and then quieted in time for me to hear a rustling just in the woods above one of the ponds - a fisher.
-He dug, pounced, jumped, and twirled about as he hunted in the soft ground unfazed by my lingering.
+I take a detour across the tracks down to the Andromeda Ponds to check for blooms on Thoreau's still prolific colony of swamp loosestrife (Decodon verticillatus).
+A serenade of wood thrush, scarlet tanager, towhee, blue-headed vireo, blue jays, redwing blackbirds, and a yellow-throat usher me along the path and then quiet in time for me to hear a rustling just in the woods above one of the ponds - a fisher.
+He digs, pounces, jumps, and twirls about as he hunts in the soft ground unfazed by my lingering.

-Returning to the pond, more wildlife...a slaty skimmer dragonfly.
+Returning to the pond, more wildlife...a slaty skimmer dragonfly sits motionless on a rock.

-Butter-and-eggs are blooming around Ice Fort Cove, a flower that Thoreau reported smelling by moonlight near Walden on his birthday in 1851.
+Butter-and-eggs are bloom brightly around Ice Fort Cove, a flower whose scent Thoreau reported by moonlight near Walden on his birthday in 1851.

-The shallow water in Ice Fort Cove forms a perfect watering hole as the footprints of the thirsty and playful reveal.
+The shallow water in Ice Fort Cove forms a perfect watering hole as the footprints of the thirsty and playful are revealed.

-Buttonbush just a bit past prime at the mouth of Thoreau's Cove.
+Buttonbush blooms and fades at the mouth of Thoreau's Cove.

-The far-shore visitors were very engaging today, sharing all manner of tales...and nearly everyone knew it was Thoreau's birthday!
-This fellow was paddling to the shade to take a break from the sun as his dermatologist has ordered, something many other sun worshipers on Walden's shore might consider.
+The far-shore visitors are eager to engage today, sharing all manner of tales...and nearly everyone knows it is Thoreau's birthday!
+This long-time sun worshipper is paddling to the shade to take a break from the sun as his dermatologist has ordered.

 Now with the sun high in the sky, the light play has lost some of its drama along the northern shoreline.

-My circumambulation comes to an end where I started and the sounds of birds and lapping water are now replaced with the hum of conversations, children laughing, and lifeguards on their megaphones.
+My circumambulation comes to an end where I started and the sounds of birds and lapping water are replaced with the hum of conversations, children laughing and splashing, and lifeguards on their megaphones.

-Wildness and recreation around this blue eye of a pond.
+Wildness meets re-creation around this blue eye of a pond.